Bronya-Rand/Untitled-Lunar-Application/README.md

 ## Features

-1. Updated for HSR 2.1
+1. Updated for Anime RPG Game.
+2.1
 2. 4-Party Setup
 3. 6 Relic Slots (4 for Main Relics + 2 SU Relics)
 4. Creation of Standard, Max, "Penta-BIS" and Custom Relics.
+  > "Penta-BIS" is what I call Relics that are Level +0, but who's substats are +5 (basically a maxed out +15 relic).
+Basically, 4 substats at +5 is 4 relics at +15.
+Ascending the Relic to +15 gets you +75 which has some stats go to (6-10).
-5. Relic and Character Names
+6. Relic and Character Names
-6. Easy command outputs to LunarCore (using Java console or March 7th console).
+7. Easy command outputs to LunarCore (using Java console or March 7th console).

 ## How to use